ranjef420/Motorrad1150/hilde_assistant_link.md

       rule: |
         If the Git repository cannot serve a document (e.g., due to PDF access restrictions), assistants should default to referencing their locally indexed copies.
-        Local mirrors are considered authoritative if identical to the Git version.
+        Local mirrors are considered authoritative and identical to the Git version.

 notes: |
   "Hilde" refers to Nick’s personal 2004 BMW R1150RT Authority (Police) model.

   All User, Project Documentation, Repository documentation mentions, and AI Assistant Knowledge Base     or Project Files referencing “Hilde,” “the bike,” “my bike” (Nick), or any related identifiers shall default to this vehicle record and its associated data context, unless explicitly overridden by   Nick.

   The linked Git repository (https://github.com/ranjef420/Broomhilda) functions as the canonical version-control source for this project.
 However, working documentation